 As a result of his well-known book Documentary Evidence, which is regularly cited in court, Charles has been involved in many of the leading cases in relation to the law of documents, disclosure and legal professional privilege, Norwich Pharmacal and letters rogatory.
 He has lectured on these topics for many years and on numerous occasions given affidavit expert evidence for foreign courts, particularly US courts: see eg In Re Trygg Hansa 1995 596 Fed Supp 624, 628.
 He gives regular advice on document creation, document management policies for corporations, and particular problems relating to disclosure and privilege.

-Recommended by Chambers & Partners and the Legal 500 for sports law.
+Recommended by Chambers & Partners for sports law.

 Media and Entertainment